-Visiting Goa Giri Putri is an amazing experience, always fascinating.
-And I never miss the ceremonies at the last temple in the cave to get the famous Balinese red white black bracelet on my wrist.
+Exploring Goa Giri Putri is always an awe-inspiring experience.
+Don’t forget to participate in the ceremonies at the last temple in the cave.
+And ask for the famous Balinese red white black bracelet on your wrist.

 Pura Puncak Mundi

-The temple was established during the 50th Saka year (128 AD).
-Batara Guru (the incarnation of Lord Shiva) descended into the world in the Puncak Mundi region and transformed into a priest known as Dukuh Jumpungan.
+The temple’s history dates back to the 50th Saka year (128 AD) when Batara Guru, the manifestation of Lord Shiva, descended upon the Puncak Mundi region and took the form of a priest named Dukuh Jumpungan.

-What to do before entering a temple in Bali ?
+Recommended practices before visiting a temple in Bali

 How to wear a sarong in Bali ?